tiprankstipranks

 Indeed, investors like Gene Munster, who is a managing partner and co-founder of Deepwater Asset Management, stated that DeepSeek’s claims of high performance at a lower cost were a “wake-up call” for investors, according to Bloomberg.
 Munster noted that the psychology surrounding Nvidia’s stock has shifted dramatically from being “essentially an impenetrable, bulletproof story” to one that can “viciously change.”

 Separately, Morgan Stanley, led by five-star analyst Joseph Moore, is also concerned about Nvidia and wrote that “the negative stock reaction has become the story, and in many ways frames the biggest risk from here.”
-The firm noted that investor sentiment has soured and questioned whether revenue acceleration can mitigate these concerns.
+The firm noted that investor sentiment has soured and questioned whether revenue acceleration can offset these concerns.
 In addition, Ivana Delevska, chief investment officer at SPEAR Invest, pointed out how manufacturing challenges and supply constraints have slowed down the rollout of the firm’s Blackwell chips.
 As a result, she believes that further delays will keep the stock range-bound.

 Is NVDA a Good Stock to Buy?